deepkaran/sandbox/indexing/markdown/pubsub.md

 - The destination knows which port it has requested for what topic messages e.g. backfill, catchup, maintenance
 - Even if the request has been made by the coordinator, it is a fixed port for backfill, maintenance.
 But projector/router need not have that static mapping.
 It remains generic.

-####Constraints
-- Make sure projector can open multiple connection request(for multiple buckets) for the same topic
-- Works for topics which need to be sent to all Indexers vs subset of Indexers
-- Multiple destinations for a single topic